Table Of Contents

-Kanban is a visual signal used to trigger action.
+Kanban is any visual signal used to trigger action and its role in lean manufacturing is critical.
 Toyota introduced and refined the use of kanban in a relay system to standardize the flow of parts in their just-in-time (JIT) production lines in the 1950s.

 It was originally developed by Taiichi Ohno, an industrial engineer at Toyota, and takes its name from the colored cards that track production, manage inventory and order new shipments of parts or materials that will be consumed.
 Kanban is the Japanese word for “Sign,” so the Kanban System simply means to use visual cues to prompt the action needed to keep a connected process flowing.